vinc/littlewing/README.md

 bitboards, both experiments were conclusive and Little Wing it is still maintained in 2026.

-Currently evaluated at around 2100+ ELO on CCRL 40/4 Rating List.
+Currently evaluated at 2500+ ELO on CCRL.

 [![asciicast](https://asciinema.org/a/146112.png)](https://asciinema.org/a/146112)